-The Study of Women, Gender and Sexuality is an interdisciplinary program focusing on women, gender, and sexuality.
-Women’s Studies (WOMNST) courses and cross-listed courses in various departments across the university provide opportunities for women and men to broaden their understandings of the changing role of gender in the United States and globally.
-Students who want to explore the intersection of gender with race, class, ethnicity, ability, and sexual orientation will find courses of interest, as will students who want to know more about the role of women in history, in literature and the arts, in media and science.
-Women’s Studies coursework and internship opportunities help to prepare students for careers in medicine, the creative arts, social work, education, counseling, law, therapy, and business.
+The Gender, Sexuality, and Women's Studies program is an interdisciplinary academic program focusing on gender, sexuality, and women.
+Gender, Sexuality, and Women's Studies (GSWS) courses and cross-listed courses in various departments across the university provide opportunities for all students to broaden their understandings of the changing role of gender in the United States and globally.
+Students who want to explore the intersection of gender with race, class, ethnicity, nation, religion, ability, age, sex and sexuality will find courses of interest, as will students who want to know more about the role of women in history, in literature and the arts, in media and science.
+Students who plan careers in medicine, the creative arts, social work, education, counseling, law, therapy, academia, and business find that this program's courses enhance their professional activities.
 Still others report that the confidence and insight that they acquire in such courses enriches their lives regardless of their particular career goals.
-For more information, please visit the Women’s Studies Program in 2205 Posvar Hall or online at www.wstudies.pitt.edu.
+For more information, please visit the Gender, Sexuality, and Women’s Studies Program in 401 Cathedral of Learning or online at www.gsws.pitt.edu.

-Please consult the Women’s Studies Undergraduate Advisor to plan your program of study.
+Please consult the Gender, Sexuality and Women's Studies Undergraduate Advisor to plan your program of study.

 A minimum of 18-credits, completed with an overall GPA of 2.00 is required, as follows: